 - 1. When checking Low Vision available appointment slots, always adhere to the following: - Each Low Vision Evaluation or Continuing Appointment is allotted 11⁄2 hours. - Patient history phone interviews are allotted 45 minutes. - Dispensing and progress check appointments are given a maximum of 45 minutes. - Type One technology evaluations are allotted 2 hours. - Prior to scheduling an appointment, the patient is asked the following questions: - a.
 Is this your first appointment at Ketchum Health? - b.
 If it is the patient's first appointment, ask "How did you hear about us"? - c.
 If it is a referral, ask if the referring doctor will be sending any medical records.
 Enter the referring doctor in the field at the bottom of the scheduling screen in Compulink.
 Ask the patient for permission to contact the referring doctor to obtain previous records, then obtain the records and scan into the patient chart in Compulink ahead of the scheduled appointment. - d.
 Follow the same "scheduling an appointment" steps noted in the section above - e.
-Verify all insurance: VSP (if the patient has Low Vision benefits), Medi-Cal, Cal Optima (if through VSP), Department of Rehabilitation (if referred and we have authorization). - The patient will be scheduled two appointments.
+Verify all insurance: VSP (if the patient has Low Vision benefits), Medi-Cal, Cal Optima (if through VSP), Department of Rehabilitation (if referred and we have authorization). - For new patients, the patient will be scheduled two appointments.
 The first will be a patient history phone interview with the doctor and student to review their health history, visual goals, medications, etc. The second will be their in-person visit for the vision exam and demonstration of low vision devices.
 Clinic times available for patient history phone interviews and in-person low vision evaluations will be pre-determined on a rotating schedule throughout each rotation.
+For established patients only the in-person visit will be scheduled.